SpiralCoinOfficial/spiralcoin/README_EXCHANGE_LISTING.md

 ## Next Steps for Exchanges

 - Provide this document and the `/exchange` page link
+- See also: `EXCHANGE_SUBMISSION_PACK.md` for a compact submission-ready summary
 - Confirm RPC availability, peer count, and latest block are incrementing
 - Share market feed details for price source if required
 - Ensure branding, logo, and homepage are ready